exercism/go/exercises/bowling/README.md

 * `score() : int` is called only at the very end of the game.
 It returns the total score for that game.

+## Coding the solution

+Look for a stub file having the name bowling.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.